Updated November 1st, 2022.

 Assuming you still want to put this onto your Mac, continue.

-Step 7: You’ll get a box with a URL in it– don’t change anything, just click the Subscribe button.
+Step 8: Your Calendar app will appear and you’ll get a box with a URL in it– don’t change anything, just click the Subscribe button.
 When you do, you’ll get a bigger box.
 You can change things in there (the refresh frequency should probably be one day, not one week).
 The name could be improved– by default, it’s the name of the conference (or whichever button you clicked to begin with in Step 1).
 You can change the color too, using the menu to the right of the calendar’s name.
 Make it match your school’s colors!
 Then click the OK button.

 You’re done!
 You’ll see your team’s schedule in the Calendar app, with an event that says “You’ve successfully subscribed.”
 Here’s how it looks in Week view, and then how it looks in Month view.